 We Need to Give Value to Others

-The need to feel valued is also why it’s so important, and in my humble opinion, a responsibility for us to also give that same value.
+The need to feel valued is also why it’s so important for us to also give that same value.
 In our exchanges with people, we need to make a point to express when there’s a job being done well.

 When that frustration bubbles up, I always try to catch myself, and if I’ve lost my temper or sounded snarky, I make it a point to let them know, “It’s not you.
 It’s just the circumstance.
 You’re doing a great job.
 I’m just having a bad day, and I’m frustrated.”